OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 1. Install [Visual Studio 2017](https://www.visualstudio.com/downloads) and choose to include the **Azure development** workload.

+    > [!NOTE]
-    >**Note:** If you've previously installed Visual Studio 2017, [use the Visual Studio Installer](https://docs.microsoft.com/en-us/visualstudio/install/modify-visual-studio) to ensure that the **Azure development** workload is installed.
+    > If you've previously installed Visual Studio 2017, [use the Visual Studio Installer](https://docs.microsoft.com/en-us/visualstudio/install/modify-visual-studio) to ensure that the **Azure development** workload is installed.

 2. Install Office 2016.

+    > [!NOTE]
-     >**Note:** If you don't already have Office 2016, you can [register for a free 1-month trial](http://office.microsoft.com/en-us/try/?WT%2Eintid1=ODC%5FENUS%5FFX101785584%5FXT104056786).
+    > If you don't already have Office 2016, you can [register for a free 1-month trial](http://office.microsoft.com/en-us/try/?WT%2Eintid1=ODC%5FENUS%5FFX101785584%5FXT104056786).

 3. Obtain an Azure subscription.

+    > [!NOTE]
-     >**Note:** If don't already have an Azure subscription, you can [get one as part of your MSDN subscription](http://www.windowsazure.com/en-us/pricing/member-offers/msdn-benefits/) or [register for free trial](https://azure.microsoft.com/en-us/pricing/free-trial).
+    > If don't already have an Azure subscription, you can [get one as part of your MSDN subscription](http://www.windowsazure.com/en-us/pricing/member-offers/msdn-benefits/) or [register for a free trial](https://azure.microsoft.com/en-us/pricing/free-trial).

 ## Step 1: Create a shared folder to host your add-in XML manifest file